gabrielhuang/centroid-networks/README.md

 ## General arguments

-### Train the model
+### Scripts

-* Run `python scripts/train/few_shot/run_train.py`.
-This will run training and place the results into `results`.
+The main script is `scripts/train/few_shot/train_ravioli_free.py`, both for training and evaluation.

+The interesting code for few-shot clustering and unsupevised few-shot classification is in `protonets/models/fewshot.py` and `protonets/models/wasserstein.py`.

+For calling from the terminal, we use the wrapper script `scripts/train/few_shot/run_train.py` which takes as arguments
-  * You can specify a different output directory by passing in the option `--log.exp_dir EXP_DIR`, where `EXP_DIR` is your desired output directory.
+- `--log.exp_dir EXP_DIR`, where `EXP_DIR` is your desired output directory.
-  * If you are running on a GPU you can pass in the option `--data.cuda`.
-* Re-run in trainval mode `python scripts/train/few_shot/run_trainval.py`.
-This will save your model into `results/trainval` by default.
+- `--data.cuda` for using CUDA or not.

 ### Evaluate